 Early Childhood Services in North Dakota

-- good communication skills
+- Good communication skills

-- ability to patiently interact with children and families
+- Patience with children and their families

 What is the potential income?